 "Remember, every single conservative Democrat in the House voted for Nancy Pelosi as Speaker in January 2009.
 Considering the incredible powers that Democratic leaders apparently have over their flock and the aggressively liberal tone Pelosi has set in the last 17 legislative months, that might have been their most important vote of all."

 With the possibility of losing its grip on political power after the fall elections, the Obama administration is not just pushing its frightening domestic agenda as hard as it can, it is also making as much ground as possible on the national security threat.

-contributor Peter Brookes writes that nowhere is that more evident than on nuclear policy.
+And Townhall contributor Peter Brookes writes that nowhere is that more evident than on nuclear policy.

 Just last April, the Obama administration released its new nuclear strategy; inked a new strategic treaty with the Russians; and hosted a global atomic affair with nearly 50 world leaders descending upon Washington, D.C.

 It has been a veritable “no-nukes-palooza” around the White House recently, but it should come as no surprise.
 President Obama is no Dr. Strangelove—in fact, quite the opposite, hoping against hope to eliminate nuclear weapons altogether.

 Indeed, the New York Times reported last year that, as a student, Obama penned an article for his campus magazine at Columbia University in the early 1980s about his vision of a nuclear-free world.